-Technically, Intraknit base layers are just more 100-percent Merino wool next-to-skins touting the hoorahs of odor-control and thermoregulation — and this category is already stocked with heavy hitters like Icebreaker, Patagonia, and Arc’teryx.
-But 10 years of development and a new knitting strategy used in haute couture fashion could make this new base layer the best … like, ever.
+Technically, Intraknit base layers are just more 100% Merino wool next-to-skins that tout the joys of odor-control and thermoregulation wool.
+This category is already stocked with heavy hitters like Icebreaker, Patagonia, and Arc’teryx.
+But what you won’t see on Intraknit’s label is the 10 years of development it took to make Intraknit a reality.

-The Manual was one of the firsts to receive an Intraknit base layer, so we took it for a freezing run to see whether all the hype was deserved.
+The Manual set out to put all the hype to the test.
+We were one of the first to receive an Intraknit base layer, so we took it for a freezing run to see whether it’s worth the investment.
+Did we “push past just going far and feeling good” to “venture beyond?” as Smartwool says the base layer will inspire?

 And where’s the added insulation?
 Smartwool says insulating terry loops are seamlessly paired with mesh ventilation to create a mapped balance of warmth and breathability, but we were skeptical.